nprabala/Songify/Frontend/README.md

 Known issues:
 -When canvas is resized, add note functionality does not work.
 Easy fix would be to add function that rescales canvas when window is resized.
+-I feel like the lines aren't being drawn to the correct scale.
+Right now everything is pretty blown up -We need to snap the drawn notes to the corresponding location on the staff

 01/30/19 (lfu2)